RandomBattler/phase2-project/README.md

 The program uses GET and PATCH operations to display and update the user's assets.
 Transactions will update the portfolio accordingly

+The program uses the public API from CoinGecko to get the actual prices of the cryptos.